egovernments/test-automation/README.md

 <!--Clone Project-->
 ### Clone Project
-To clone the framework in your local please follow the below step.
+To clone the framework to your local, please follow the below step.
 * Open [git bash](https://git-scm.com/downloads) or any other terminal and execute the below command to clone the project repository in the system
 ```
 git clone https://github.com/egovernments/test-automation.git